Charly García: Say No More era (1994–2000)

 After not having released any new solo material since 1990, in 1994 García was ready to strike back.
 The new project was called La hija de "La Lágrima" ("The Tear's Daughter").
 This LP would be an introduction to the future concept of Say No More.

 Also during 1994, the Soccer World Cup was being played in the United States.
 Soccer player legend Diego Armando Maradona was involved in a dispute with FIFA regarding a drug test for ephedrine doping, which he failed, preventing him from playing.
 After Diego was sent home, Argentina lost two important matches and was knocked out of the World Cup.
 When the last match was about to end, Charly called Diego on his cell phone and sang to him "live" the Maradona's Blues, a song he composed for him.
 Diego cried when he heard "Un accidente no es pecado/y no es pecado estar así" ("An accident is not a sin/And is not a sin to be like this"), and the two struck up a friendship.

 1995 was again a musical year.
-García formed a new band for touring on summertime (with María Gabriela Epumer, Juan Bellia, Fabián Von Quintiero, Jorge Suárez and Fernando Samalea) and named it as "Casandra Lange".
+García formed a new band for touring on summertime (with María Gabriela Epumer, Juan Bellia, Fabián Von Quintiero, Jorge Suárez and Fernando Samalea) and named it as Casandra Lange.
 His idea with the band was to play songs Charly had heard as a teen, such as "Sympathy for the Devil" (Mick Jagger–Keith Richards) and "There's a Place" (John Lennon–Paul McCartney).
-He recorded the performances and edit a live album, Estaba en llamas cuando me acosté ("I was on fire when went to bed").
+He recorded the performances and edit a live album, ':es: Estaba en llamas cuando me acosté ("I was on fire when went to bed").
 All of the songs in this album are in English except for "Te recuerdo invierno" ("I remember you, winter"), which García had written in the early 1970s but never recorded with Sui Generis.
 In May, Charly recorded Hello!
 MTV Unplugged, which is often considered by music critics as the last time that the rock star played his music to his full potential.